samherrmann/gimo/README.md

     router.Run(":8080")
 }

-// Define the data model for the book resource.
+// Define the book data model.
 // The data model struct must implement Gimo's
 // Document interface, i.e. it must contain a
 // "SetID", "GetID", "New", and "Slice" method.